MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-use-copilot-create-journey.md

     - **Example 1**: "After a landing page is completed, send the customer a thank you message to the contact in their preferred channel.
 Then wait two days and send a survey."
         - *Explanation*: This prompt is good because each step is described and it includes a specific timing element (waiting two days), enhancing Copilot's ability to generate the right output.
     - **Example 2**: "Use an A/B test to try out two different promotional emails when a customer completes a purchase."
-        - *Explanation*: This prompt is effective as it suggests utilizing A/B testing for optimizing promotional emails after a purchase and lets copilot generate the test for you.
+        - *Explanation*: This prompt is effective as it suggests utilizing A/B testing for optimizing promotional emails after a purchase and lets Copilot generate the test for you.
     - **Example 3**: "Journey will start for all contacts."
         - *Explanation*: This prompt specifies a segment but doesn't include what sequence of actions that should come after
 - **Don't: Create prompts that don't start with a segment or a trigger.
 Journey copilot requires an existing segment or trigger to build the journey.
 Copilot cannot create the segment or trigger for you.**